s3ql/s3ql/developer-notes/block_cache.md

 ### 8.3 General Rule

 The `Connection` object (database) is never accessed from worker threads.
 All database operations happen in Trio tasks.
-The same applies to `self.cache`, `self.in_transit`, and all other `BlockCache` attributes — they are only accessed from Trio task context, where cooperative scheduling provides mutual exclusion between checkpoints.
+The same applies to `self.cache`, `self._in_transit_count`, the per-entry `in_transit` flag, and all other `BlockCache` attributes — they are only accessed from Trio task context, where cooperative scheduling provides mutual exclusion between checkpoints.

 If future changes need to offload additional work to threads, the offloaded code must only access data that is either:

 - Immutable or task-local (e.g., a file descriptor, a bytes object).
-- Protected by the block lock with the entry in `in_transit`, ensuring no Trio task will touch it concurrently.
+- Protected by the block lock with the entry's `in_transit` flag set, ensuring no Trio task will touch it concurrently.

 ## 9. Quick Reference